Edward Turner (motorcycle designer): Triumph T120 Bonneville

 In 1958 a twin-carburettor version of the 650 engine emerged.
 Triumph test rider Percy Tait hit 128 mph on a prototype Bonneville T120 at the Motor Industry Research Association (MIRA) test track.
 The "Bonnie" was a show stopper at the 1958 Earl's Court Motorcycle Show.

 Turner, wary of racing and high-performance options, thought the Bonnie was a bad design and reputedly said to Frank Baker, Triumph's experimental department manager, "This, my boy, will lead us straight into Carey Street (where the bankruptcy courts were)."

+Triumph T140 Bonneville

+Notwithstanding Turner's belief that 650 cc was the practical limit for the traditional British 360° vertical twin, in the year of his death 1973 Triumph commenced production of the 750cc T140V Bonneville.

+Production of the T140 continued for 10 years, including a number of 'special' models and lastly a potent 8 valve model.
+Triumph's Meriden factory finally closed and production ceased in 1983.

+Production of the T140V resumed between 1985 and 1988.
+A total 1246 factory produced machines were made under licence by Messrs L F Harris, in their factory in Devon, UK.
+The terms of the licence meant that production had to adhere very closely to Meriden Triumph's final T140V specification and the licence agreement was not renewed in 1988.

+The 750cc Bonneville engine is testament to Turner's superb design of the original 1937 Speed Twin engine upon which it was based.